-- The development of Ummbila Emoyeni Wind Energy Facility including all associated infrastructure located within Ward 15 of Govan Mbeki Local Municipality, Ward 12 of Lekwa Local Municipality and Ward 8 and 10 of Msukaligwa Local Municipality within the jurisdiction of Gert Sibande District Municipality in Mpumalanga Province is approved as per the geographic coordinates cited in Annexure 3. - 2.
-Authorisation of the activity is subject to the conditions contained in this Environmental Authorisation, which form part of the Environmental Authorisation and are binding on the holder of the authorisation.
+- 1. The development of the Ummbila Emoyeni One Wind Energy Facility including all associated infrastructure located within Ward 15 of the Govan Mbeki Local Municipality, Ward 12 of the Lekwa Local Municipality and Ward 8 and 10 of the Msukaligwa Local Municipality within the jurisdiction of the Gert Sibande District Municipality in Mpumalanga Province is approved as per the geographic coordinates cited in Annexure 3. - 2.
+Authorisation of the activity is subject to the conditions contained in this Environmental Authorisation, which form part of the Environmental Authorisation and are binding on the holder of the authorisation. - 3.
+The holder of the authorisation is responsible for ensuring compliance with the conditions contained in this Environmental Authorisation.
+This includes any person acting on the holder's behalf, including but not limited to, an agent, servant, contractor, sub-contractor, employee, consultant or person rendering a service to the holder of the authorisation. - 4...
+The activities authorised may only be carried out at the property as described above.

-- 3. The holder of the authorisation is responsible for ensuring compliance with the conditions contained in this Environmental Authorisation.
-This includes any person acting on the holder's behalf, including but not limited to, an agent, servant, contractor, sub-contractor, employee, consultant or person rendering a service to the holder of the authorisation. - 4.
-The activities authorised may only be carried out at the property as described above. - 5.
-Any changes to, or deviations from, the project description set out in this Environmental Authorisation must be approved, in writing, by the Department before such changes or deviations may be effected.
+- 5. Any changes to, or deviations from, the project description set out in this Environmental Authorisation must be approved, in writing, by the Department before such changes or deviations may be effected.
 In assessing whether to grant such approval or not, the Department may request such information as it deems necessary to evaluate the significance and impacts of such changes or deviations and it may be necessary for the holder of the authorisation to apply for further Environmental Authorisation in terms of the regulations. - 6.
 The holder of an Environmental Authorisation must apply for an amendment of the Environmental Authorisation with the Competent Authority for any alienation, transfer or change of ownership rights in the property on which the activity is to take place. - 7.
-This activity must commence within a period of ten (10) years from the date of issue of this Environmental Authorisation.
+This activity must commence within a period of ten (10) years from the date of issue of the Environmental Authorisation dated 26 January 2023 (i.e. expiry date 26 January 2033).
 If commencement of the activity does not occur within that period, the authorisation lapses and a new application for Environmental Authorisation must be made in order for the activity to be undertaken. - 8.
 Construction must be completed within five (05) years of the commencement of the activity on site.